Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Understanding ASP.NET Core Image Tag Helper With an Example:

+Let us understand the Image Tag helper in ASP.NET Core MVC with an example.
 First, create a folder with the name images within the wwwroot folder of your application.
-Once you create the images folder, add images with the names Image1.jpg and Image2.jpg.
+Once you create the images folder, add the following images with the names Image1.jpg and Image2.jpg.
 For better understanding, add two different images, as shown in the below image.

 Once you add the above two images, your wwwroot folder should look as shown below.